Where is the Exxon Valdez today?

 How about more detail on cleanup techniques?

-Follow this link to read the chapter on Technology in The Exxon Valdez Oil Spill, Final Report, State of Alaska Response (1993)
+Chapter 2 in The Exxon Valdez Oil Spill, Final Report, State of Alaska Response (1993) provides details on cleanup techniques.

 How many animals died outright from the oil spill?